faceslog/faces-discord-js/README.md

 npm install <br />
 node index.js<br />

-*Please make sure you have filled the proper informations in the config.json*
+*Please make sure you have filled the proper informations in the .env*

 ### API KEYS:
 *https://newsapi.org/*<br />